Table of contents

 (F) …provided that this exclusion shall not apply to… (Rule 59 proviso)

 Rule 59 does not exclude cover for certain types of liabilities, costs etc., although they arise during, and in connection with, the specialist nature of the operations that are being performed by the Member.
 The relevant liabilities are listed in provisos i, ii and iii, and cover is available to the Member in such circumstances to the extent that cover is otherwise available under the Rules or any special terms of entry that have been agreed between the Association and the Member.
-Therefore, cover is not excluded for liabilities etc., that are incurred by the Member for the loss of life, injury or illness of Crew members or other personnel that are on board the Ship (as opposed to persons that are not on board the entered Ship)3 or which may be incurred by the Member for the removal of the wreck of the Ship,4 or for oil pollution from the Ship, cover for which is available under Rules 27 and/or 29, 40 and 38 respectively.
+Therefore, cover is not excluded for liabilities etc., that are incurred by the Member for the loss of life, injury or illness of Crew members or other personnel that are on board the Ship (as opposed to persons that are not on board the entered Ship)3 or which may be incurred by the Member for the removal of the wreck of the Ship,4 or for oil pollution from the Ship, or the threat of such pollution, cover for which is available under Rules 27 and/or 29, 40 and 38 respectively.
 This reflects the desire of the clubs that are members of the International Group of P&I Clubs to provide the widest scope of cover except for when claims can be said to be caused by the particular nature of the specialist operations.

 1 See the Guidance to Rules 6 and 7.